 2.1 In the case of recording a sentencing diet, this may be for the purpose of a subsequent news broadcast, documentary production, or, where the Broadcast Working Group is satisfied that the case involves a substantial level of public interest, live streaming.
-In the latter case, a suitable delay of at least 60 seconds must be built in to ensure that any disruption to the proceedings from an unanticipated source is not broadcast live.
+In the latter case, a suitable delay must be built in to ensure that any disruption to the proceedings from an unanticipated source is not broadcast live.